vanderbiltigem/chimp/doc/core.md

 The [Buffer](#Buffer) and [View](#View) base classes exist so that buffer types can be specialized for the specific data type (for example, allowing us to used different representations for genomic data and regular text).
 Specialization of these classes hopefully allows for greater efficiency when representing data such as genomic data, which may be especially large, and also highly structured.

 ## Buffer
 The [buffer](../core/buffer.coffee) maintains all of the information related to editing.
 This currently consists of a smart text string class and a collection of attributes.
-Buffers can be constructed from and written to files, strings, or other data types that are isomorphic to text data.
+Buffers can be constructed from and written to files, strings, or other data types that are isomorphic to genomic data.

 ## View
 The [view](../core/view.coffee) is a method of representing the buffer as a user interface element.
 Views contain a reference to a buffer or [buffer-like](#transducers) object, and present some interface to the user.
 Views may modify buffers in some specified way.
 The most obvious view is a rich text editor.
 Some less obvious ones include a reverse-complement text editor (which saves as a valid buffer, which is why it's so cool), and a webGL fun colorful 3D representation of a buffer.